-Access to poles 5.3.2.
+4.3.2.
+Access to poles

-BEREC has also looked into pricing related to poles' access, having received 17 responses in total to the related question.
-As for ducts, most responses (14 over 17) indicated the use of cost orientation for determining prices for access to poles50.
+BEREC has also looked at pricing related to regulated poles' access, having received 17 responses to this topic.
+As in the case of duct access, most responses (14 over 17) indicated the use of cost orientation for determining prices for access to poles.

-Similarly to the access regime concerning ducts, recurrent charges were imposed in all the 14 countries.
+Similar to the pricing of regulated access to ducts, recurrent charges were imposed in all the 14 countries imposing cost-orientation.
 Again, the combination of one-off charges and monthly fees was the most common.
 Only 3 responses indicated that no one-off charges for access to poles were imposed.
-Pluriannual charges were used again only in one Member State, namely in Italy.
+Pluriannual charges were perceived again only in one Member State, namely in Italy.
 However, a cancellation fee for access to poles seemed to be less common than for access to ducts.
-Only 2 NRAs (BNetzA and ComReg) indicated that they foresaw a cancellation fee.
-Finally, all but 2 responses noted additional fees as part of the overall charge of wholesale poles' access imposed in relation to the SMP operator(s)' infrastructure.
-It should again be noted that a blurry delineation between additional fees and one-off charges had been observed, similar to the case of charges for access to ducts.
+Only 2 NRAs (BNetzA and ComReg) indicated that the tariff included a cancellation fee.
+Finally, all but 2 responses noted that additional fees for wholesale regulated poles' access are imposed for the SMP operators PI.
+It should be mentioned that there are different approaches between additional fees and one-off charges observed, similar to the case of ducts.
 Details of the one-off charges, the additional fees, as well as the recurrent charges for access to poles for the NRAs that provided a full answer are summarized in table AII.33 of Annex II.
-Based on the analysed information, BEREC can notice, yet again, that the price level and pricing structure vary deeply between countries.
+Based on the analysed information, BEREC can notice, yet again, that the price level and pricing structure vary considerably between countries.

-Cost models used for regulation of physical infrastructure elements 5.3.3.
+4.3.3.
+Cost models used for regulation of physical infrastructure elements

-When asked which type of cost models51 were used to set prices for access to the SMP operators' PI.
-BEREC noticed that the use of top-down and bottom-up models was evenly split among the NRAs.
+When asked which type of cost models were used to set prices for access to the SMP operators' PI, BEREC noticed that the use of top-down and bottom-up models was evenly split among the NRAs.
 Out of 18 responses received, 8 indicate that a top-down model was used, while 8 responses pinpointed the use of a bottom-up model.
 In Ireland, there was a combination of the two, with a bottom-up methodology used for non-reusable assets and a top-down methodology for re-usable assets.
 At the same time, BIPT indicated that prices were set based on a fair and reasonable methodology that allowed a reasonable margin.

-As regards the cost base established for the recovery of costs, the current costs were indicated in 12 responses (63% of the total), while the rest chose the historical costs approach.
+As regards the cost base established for the recovery of costs, current costs were indicated in 12 responses (63% of the total), while the rest chose the historical costs approach.
 Then, the most commonly used cost standard was the one of fully distributed costs (9 NRAs), followed by LRIC+ (6 NRAs) and LRAIC+ (4 NRAs).
-The breakdown of the answers is showed in table All.34 of Annex II52.
+The breakdown of the answers is showed in table AII.34 of Annex II.

-Finally, BNetzA indicated that the effects on the SMP operator's business plans were considered for newly build VHCN infrastructures in the duct segment closest to the customer.
+Finally, BNetzA indicated that the effects on the SMP operator's business plans are also taken into consideration for newly build VHCN infrastructures in the duct segment closest to the customer.

-5.4.
+4.4.
 Transparency related to wholesale access to physical infrastructure

-This section describes how the transparency remedy was implemented in those countries where SMP regulation was in place for the access to PI.
-More specifically, BEREC finds it interesting to see how the SMP transparency remedy was combined with the symmetrical obligations of the Broadband Cost Reduction Directive (BCRD), which also contains measures on transparency.
+This section describes how the transparency remedy was implemented in those countries where SMP regulation is imposed for access to PI.
+Of particular interest is how the SMP